Welcome.

 —Horatius Bonar

-Jesus, you are my King, and yet so often I want you to rule on my terms.
-I shrink you down, make you small, deny you the honour you deserve.
+and yet so often I want you to rule on my terms.

 I’m sorry.

-And yet, you call me your child.
 You draw me close, and cover me in grace.

 Amen.